-A state-of-the-art two-storey Design Centre will open in 2024 as part of the masterplan for leading independent school Matthew Flinders Anglican College on the Sunshine Coast.
+A state-of-the-art two-storey design facility, named the Infinity Centre, will open in 2024 as part of the masterplan for leading independent school Matthew Flinders Anglican College on the Sunshine Coast.

 The technology-rich facility will feature dedicated specialist studios, maker spaces and galleries to support and exhibit student projects, including art studios, white rooms, workshop and gallery spaces, library zones, food laboratories, and presentation and pitching rooms.